Neutrinomic/wg_defi/icrc-47/ICRC47.md

 ```

 **PlatformPath**
-Array of Platform specific Blobs (1 or more)
+- Array of Platform specific Blobs (1 or more)
-If ICRC Accounts then first element is `owner` and second element is `subaccount` (optional)
+- If ICRC Accounts then first element is `owner` and second element is `subaccount` (optional)
-if used inside `ledger` for NFTs then first element is canister id and second element is NFT id
+- If used inside `ledger` for NFTs then first element is canister id and second element is NFT id

 ```js
 variant { Array = vec {